jonstaebell/grandfather/README.md

 ### Dependencies

-Requires crontab set up to run at 15/30/45 minutes during desired times. e.g.:
+Requires crontab set up to run at 15/30/45 minutes during desired times. e.g. to set to run between 7 a.m. and 9:45 p.m. use:
-0,15,30,45 * 7-21 * * /path/to/python /path/to/grandfather.py
+0,15,30,45 7-21 * * * /path/to/python /path/to/grandfather.py

 Set the following parameters in grandfather.ini: device_friendly_name